Narciso Ramos: Early life and education

 Born to Plácido Ramos (né Apelido) y Tabadero and Ramona Rueca y Bugayong in Asingan, Pangasinan on November 11, 1900, Narciso R. Ramos was a journalist, lawyer, assemblyman and ambassador.
 He was baptized thirteen days later in the same municipality.

 He attended the Asingan Elementary School and the Manila High School, and graduated from the latter in 1919.
-After pursuing journalism at the College of Liberal Arts of the University of the Philippines from 1920 to 1922, he studied law at the National University, where he obtained a Bachelor of Laws degree in 1924.
+After pursuing journalism at the College of Liberal Arts of the University of the Philippines from 1920 to 1922, he studied law at National University, where he obtained a Bachelor of Laws degree in 1924.
 In the same year, he took and passed the bar examinations.

-Political career
+Career

 As a member of the official Philippine delegation, he participated in the International Conference of Students that convened in Peking, China in April 1922.
 From 1924 to 1934, before joining national politics, Ramos practiced law in his home province and in Manila.
 He was recognized as a pioneer in the field of law in Pangasinan.
 Despite the prestige and status he had gained as a lawyer, he still considered it his duty to defend the poor and the oppressed.

 In 1934, he was elected representative of Pangasinan's 5th District to the 10th Philippine Legislature.
 In 1941, due undoubtedly to his brilliant performance as a legislator and unstinting service to his constituents, he was reelected as a congressman.
 During the dark days of the Japanese occupation, he opted to risk his life by joining the Filipino resistance fighters, rather than collaborate with the enemy.

 In 1946, the year the Philippines regained its independence, Ramos, by then already an eminent national figure, was called upon by President Roxas along with Ambassador Joaquin Elizalde to establish the country's foreign service and organize the first Philippine embassy in Washington, D.C.
 Thus began his long and distinguished career in Foreign Service.

 Ramos prepared the first batch of Filipino consuls in America.
 While performing his duties as Philippine minister counselor in Washington, he also assisted in forming the basic framework of the country's Foreign Service rules.
 Among his pioneering achievements was the sending of several Philippine delegations to socialist and Latin American countries.

 Ramos served as Minister to the Philippine Legation in Buenos Aires from 1949 to 1952.
 From 1952 to 1956, during the early days of the Non-Aligned Movement, he was the Philippine envoy to India, having established the first Philippine mission in New Delhi.
 Later, in 1956, through his initiative as chief of mission, another embassy was set up in Taipei, where he served until 1965.
 In 1965, he was appointed foreign affairs secretary by President Ferdinand Marcos.
 He served in that capacity until 1968.
 During this period, he achieved several milestones in his career and in the Philippines' international relations.